 Disruptions in how people shop and buy groceries and food keeps on revolutionizing in today’s fast paced world.
 As mobile technologies have improved, the failed attempts of on demand delivery with grocery delivery app appear to be a distant memory.

 Online grocery delivery startups have potentially reduced the inconvenience of grocery selection by eliminating the trips to visit physical grocery stores.
-This ultimately enabled consumers to shop much more quickly by occasions.
+This ultimately enabled consumers to shop much more quickly on occasions.

 For others who are not so tired of food shopping, the on demand grocery delivery startups are more likely to seduce them once the super-fast on demand delivery becomes feasible and reliable (like Instacart), and online ordering processes are most likely to blend how people buy food.

 Instacart, for example, is a popular on demand delivery platform that connects deliverers with consumers who want their groceries to be delivered at their door steps.

 This technology driven grocery delivery app has become so famous in on demand economy that it boosts deliveries of groceries to consumers in about 1 hour, making Entrepreneurs curious to learn more about Instacart business model and its history to develop next big online grocery delivery startup(Instacart clone) in sharing economy.